in2code-de/alternative/readme.md

 Example CLI command:
 ![documentation_example3.png](Documentation/Images/documentation_example3.png)

-## Google Gemini
+## Google Gemini API

 - To use the extension, you need a **Google Gemini API** key.
 You can register for one at https://aistudio.google.com/app/api-keys.
+- Alternatively, you can implement your own LLM provider (see [Custom LLM Integration](#custom-llm-integration-like-chatgpt-claude-mistral-etc) below).

 ## Installation